 If you're planning to travel to Valencia, this is the article for you.
-I spent a week in the city and will soon be moving there for a month as there are so many things to do in Valencia.
+I spent more than a month in the city and gathered the coolest things to do in Valencia for you.

 Get it here.

 - Grab a bite at the Mercado Central

 - Check out the street art in El Carmen

 - Optional: visit the bullring and bullfighting museum

 - Spend a day at Ciudad de las Artes y las Ciencias

 - Go for a walk in the Turia Park

 - Take a break at the Jardines del Real